samhattangady/false_gold/notes/false_gold.md

 by combining smaller/lesser metals into greater ones.

 The night time is about protecting the base from _Shadows_.
-As the shadowy figures attack, they cannot be attacked, and need to be chased away by light.
+As the shadowy figures attack, they cannot be attacked, and need to be dealt with by light.

 I choose to interpret the _and_ to be significant as well.
 So the game has two different modes of play which have a deep connection with each other mechanically.